cs1302uga/cs1302-hw03/README.md

    What is the URL to your hosted website?

-1. Using the API documentation website you generated in the last step, look at the documentation for each class provided in the starter code.
+1. Using the API documentation website you generated in the last step, look at the documentation for the three class files provided in the starter code.
 For each Java file, fill out a row in a table similar to the following in your notes:

    **Note:** If a class is not an interface and does not implement an interface, write `NA` in the second